Windows 8 - 2012 Presentation Schedule by Don Beach

 Windows 8 - 90 Day evaluation for developers

 This evaluation provides a 90-day trial of Windows 8 Enterprise edition.
 Both 32-bit and 64-bit versions are available as ISO images in the following languages: Chinese (Simplified), Chinese (Traditional), English, English (UK), French, German, Italian, Japanese, Korean, Portuguese (Brazil), and Spanish.
+In order to use this evaluation, you must register and the product must be activated online with Microsoft-hosted activation and validation services.
+Microsoft does not provide technical support for this software.

 A Handy List of Microsoft Windows 8 Shortcuts from tomshardware.com